 Within the brain, sleep enriches a diversity of functions, including our ability to learn, memorize, and make logical decisions and choices.
 Benevolently servicing our psychological health, sleep recalibrates our emotional brain circuits, allowing us to navigate next-day social and psychological challenges with cool-headed composure.
 We are even beginning to understand the most impervious and controversial of all conscious experiences: the dream.
 Dreaming provides a unique suite of benefits to all species fortunate enough to experience it, humans included.
 Among these gifts are a consoling neurochemical bath that mollifies painful memories and a virtual reality space in which the brain melds past and present knowledge, inspiring creativity.

 Emerging from this research renaissance is an unequivocal message: sleep is the single most effective thing we can do to reset our brain and body health each day—Mother Nature’s best effort yet at contra-death.
 Unfortunately, the real evidence that makes clear all of the dangers that befall individuals and societies when sleep becomes short have not been clearly telegraphed to the public.
-It is the most glaring omission in the contemporary health conversation.
-In response, this book is intended to serve as a scientifically accurate intervention addressing this unmet need, and what I hope is a fascinating journey of discoveries.
+It is perhaps the most glaring omission in the contemporary health conversation.
+In response, this book is intended to help address this unmet need, and provide what I hope is a fascinating journey of discoveries.
 It aims to revise our cultural appreciation of sleep, and reverse our neglect of it.

 It was not, however, love at first sight.
 I am an accidental sleep researcher.
 It was never my intent to inhabit this esoteric outer territory of science.
 At age eighteen I went to study at the Queen’s Medical Center in England: a prodigious institute in Nottingham boasting a wonderful band of brain scientists on its faculty.
 Ultimately, medicine wasn’t for me, as it seemed more concerned with answers, whereas I was always more enthralled by questions.
 For me, answers were simply a way to get to the next question.
 I decided to study neuroscience, and after graduating, obtained my PhD in neurophysiology supported by a fellowship from England’s Medical Research Council, London.

-It was during my PhD work that I began making my first real scientific contributions in the field of sleep research.
+It was during my PhD work, conducted mostly at Newcastle University, that I began making my first scientific contributions in the field of sleep research.
 I was examining patterns of electrical brainwave activity in older adults in the early stages of dementia.
 Counter to common belief, there isn’t just one type of dementia.
 Alzheimer’s disease is the most common, but is only one of many types.
 For a number of treatment reasons, it is critical to know which type of dementia an individual is suffering from as soon as possible.

 I halted my research in dementia and, for a post-doctoral position that took me across the Atlantic Ocean to Harvard, set about addressing one of the most enigmatic puzzles of humanity—one that had eluded some of the best scientists in history: Why do we sleep?
 With genuine naïveté, not hubris, I believed I would find the answer within two years.
 That was twenty years ago.
 Hard problems care little about what motivates their interrogators; they meter out their lessons of difficulty all the same.

 Now, after two decades of my own research efforts, combined with thousands of studies from other laboratories around the world, we have many of the answers.
-These discoveries have taken me on wonderful, privileged, and unexpected journeys inside and outside of academia—from being a sleep consultant for the NBA, NFL, and British Premier League football teams; to Pixar Animation, government agencies, and well-known technology and financial companies; to taking part in and helping make several mainstream television programs and documentaries.
-These sleep revelations, together with many similar discoveries from my fellow sleep scientists, will offer all the proof you need about the vital importance of sleep.
+These discoveries have taken me on wonderful, privileged, and unexpected journeys inside and outside of academia—from being a sleep consultant for the NBA, NFL, and British Premier League football teams; to Pixar Animation, government agencies, and well-known technology and financial companies.
+These sleep revelations, together with many similar discoveries from my fellow sleep scientists, will offer proof about the vital importance of sleep.

 A final comment on the structure of this book.
 The chapters are written in a logical order, traversing a narrative arc in four main parts.